barrettotte/Pokemon-Teams/README.md

 * External API usage with vue-resource
 * State management with vuex
 * Simple Python backend (Flask) with local Postgres DB on Pi

+This was made to mess around with VueJS and is obviously not a production level application.
+For sake of simplicity, this runs locally for a single user.

+**I really just wanted to focus on messing around with the frontend for this project.**

 ## Credit